adamsitar/sequential_fifo_queue/README.md

 Allocator that dynamically grows by allocating new segment managers on demand.
 Provides effectively unlimited capacity (within upstream limits) while maintaining compact pointer representations using growing_pool_ptr.

 **Segment Manager**
 Manages a fixed number of memory segments, each subdivided into uniform blocks.
-Provides the foundation for growing_pool's scalability, is only for interal use by the `growing_pool`.
+Provides the foundation for growing_pool's scalability, is intended only for interal use by the `growing_pool`.

 ### Static Allocator Pattern

 All datastructures use static allocator pointers rather than per-instance pointers.
 Since each queue type is templated on its allocator types, all instances of a given queue configuration naturally share the same allocators.
-This pattern eliminates 24 bytes of allocator pointer overhead per queue instance.

 A typical queue instance consists of just the offset_list's head and tail segmented pointers, totaling approximately 4 bytes.
-This represents a 85% reduction compared to a traditional implementation with 8-byte pointers and per-instance allocator references.

 ---

 ## Iterator Library

-### Modern C++23 Iterator Facades
+### C++23 Iterator Facades

-The project includes a standalone, header-only iterator library (`src/iterators/`) leveraging C++23's **deducing this** feature to provide clean, efficient iterator and container interfaces.
+The project includes a standalone, header-only iterator library (`src/iterators/`) leveraging C++23's **deducing this** to provide clean, efficient iterator and container interfaces.

 **Key Features:**

 - **6 Iterator Facades**: input, output, forward, bidirectional, random-access, contiguous
 - **3 Container Interfaces**: Eliminate boilerplate for begin/end/rbegin/rend methods
-- **80-90% Code Reduction**: Build custom iterators from 3-4 primitives instead of 15+ operators
+- **Boilerplate Reduction**: Build custom iterators from 3-4 primitives instead of 15+ operators
 - **Zero Overhead**: Header-only, no runtime cost
-- **Modern C++23**: Superior to Boost.Iterator with cleaner syntax

 **Example:**